Sri Lanka Sacks Cricket Board Days After World Cup Thrashing - UrduPoint

 The minister was forced by the ICC to withdraw a three-member panel he had appointed last month to investigate alleged corruption at the board after it was deemed to be political interference.

-There was no immediate reaction from the ICC to Ranasinghe's latest move.
+There was no immediate reaction from the ICC to Ranasinghe's latest move, which dismissed a board that was elected in May, with president Shammi Silva on his third consecutive term.

 Sri Lanka have not won the World Cup since 1996, with Ranasinghe blaming the board for the "deterioration" of standards.